Tuba S.: Arrest

 On 25 May 2016, Tuba S., who had previously been questioned in the Erich Noll murder, was arrested on suspicion of committing the crime after authorities learned that the alibi provided by her friends was false.
 After examining her apartment, investigators uncovered several stolen debit cards and silverware, which were traced back to Jole G. and Sylvia F. When the crime scene was reexamined, DNA traces belonging to Tuba S. were located.

-On 14 December 2016, the program Aktenzeichen XY… ungelöst aired an episode showcasing several cameras located in Tuba S.'s apartment.
+On 14 December 2016, the programme Aktenzeichen XY… ungelöst aired an episode showcasing several cameras located in Tuba S.'s apartment.
 The police have thus far been able to determine whether these have been stolen or obtained during the commission of other homicides, and still looking for their rightful owners.
-One outlet also compared the Düsseldorf murders to a similar case in the same city from 2010, when an 86-year-old man and his 91-year-old wife were bludgeoned to death at their apartment in the Flingern neighborhood.
+One outlet also compared the Düsseldorf murders to a similar case in the same city from 2010, when an 86-year-old man and his 91-year-old wife were bludgeoned to death at their apartment in the Flingern neighbourhood.
 Medicaments were found next to their beds, in what appeared to be a staged suicide, but later on, the case was considered a homicide, as a woman wearing a headscarf was recorded withdrawing 7,000 euros from the male victim's debit card, first in Hanover and then in Greece.
 These murders remain unconnected and Tuba S. is not considered a suspect.

 Trial and imprisonment

-The psychiatrist who was tasked with examining the defendant before her trial concluded that she had a psychopathic personality, demonstrating a lack of empathy or emotion towards her victims, as well as being manipulative towards those around her. in January 2018 she was convicted of the murders, the Judge sentenced her to life imprisonment, and judged unfit for parole until she had served at least 30 years of her sentence.
+The psychiatrist who was tasked with examining the defendant before her trial concluded that she had a psychopathic personality, demonstrating a lack of empathy or emotion towards her victims, as well as being manipulative towards those around her. in January 2018 she was convicted of the murders, the Judge sentenced her to life imprisonment and judged unfit for parole until she had served at least 30 years of her sentence.
 The Federal Court of Justice upheld the lower court's verdict on appeal.